Laba-lab/deep-pool-learning/README.md

 ## Summary

 “Deep Pool Learning” is Life & Energy saving embedded system, based on AI/DeepLearning computer science methods for public pools, private pools and beyond.
 This is 24 hours running, standalone system, that can be installed on any pool in the world, providing safe and relaxed environment for all users and in the same time saving energy and making healthier pools.
-It runs on two separate Neural Network based programs processing data from pool photos taken every couple of seconds.
-It activates set of alarms, calculate users count and operate filtration system.
+It runs on two separate Convolutional Neural Network based image processing programs and the main program.
+Deep Pool Learning main program will activate set of alarms, calculate users count and learn to optimally operate filtration system.
 Alarm can be cell phone massage, audible, light or any other mean of alarming.

 ## Background